lucidBrot/Brotkeys.js/notesToSelf/overlayMode.md

-## for showing an image with a link hint
+## for showing an image with a link hint and for not moving text content when showing link hints

 ```html
 <div style="position:relative">